crosetto/AutomaticDifferentiation/README.md

 We can do this with very little effort by substituting what we consider now a "value" with a univariate function, obtaining thus functions of functions (or high order functions, in functional programming terminology).

-We interpret a multivariate function as a function of functions (a high order function) so that we can bind one of the variables to a value leaving the other free: the function
+We interpret a multivariate function as a high order function so that we can bind one of the variables to a value leaving the other free: the function